Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Conclusion

 \section{Conclusion}

-In this paper, we demonstrated the statistical approach to Monte Carlo SSA.
-A scheme for the check of used versions of MC-SSA is suggested to avoid wrong conclusions in practice.
-We considered a basic version of MC-SSA.
-Different improvements were constructed since the method creation.
-We advise to check them within the described scheme.
+In this paper, we studied Monte Carlo SSA from a statistical viewpoint.
+A scheme for checking the MC-SSA algorithms for correct multiple type I errors and comparing the algorithms by power was proposed to avoid wrong conclusions in practice.
+We demonstrated this scheme on a basic version of MC-SSA.
+However, it can be applied in a general case.

-Our research allows to make the following recommendations: to use the multiple version of MC-SSA, to apply one-tailed criteria, to find a sufficient size of surrogate data, and finally to correct the formal significance level to control the type I error.
+The numerical comparison of multiple and single versions (with Bonferroni correction), of different choices of the projection vectors, and of two-tailed and one-tailed tests was performed.
+Also, we considered weighted versions of the multiple MC-SSA.
+Our recommendation is to use the multiple one-tailed MC-SSA; weights are applied if information about the possible frequencies is available.
+Also, we propose to correct the significance level if the used test is liberal or conservative.